flyisland/sempv2/README.md

   --help                     Show this message and exit.

 Commands:
-  cluster  Backing Up and Restoring the Setting of PubSub+ DMR Cluster vpn      Backing Up and Restoring the Setting of PubSub+ VPN
+  cluster  Back up and Restore the Setting of PubSub+ DMR Cluster vpn      Back up and Restore the Setting of PubSub+ VPN

 $ sempv2 vpn --help
 Usage: sempv2 vpn [OPTIONS] COMMAND [ARGS]...